Got a question? It's very likely we'll have the answers below.

 No. Registrations must be paid 30 days from the date of enrolment and no later than 10 working days prior to the event.

-No. As a B Corp, we're serious about sustainability.
-We won't provide hard copies of course materials (course notes, slides, assessment questions etc.) All of this material will be pre-loaded on your iPad.
-If you elect to bring your own device, you will be able to access and download digital copies of required documents.
+No. We're serious about sustainability.
+We won't provide hard copies of course materials (course notes, slides, assessment questions etc.) All of this material will be available via the student portal.

-You may swap dates with no additional fees up until 10 working days prior to commencement (presuming there is space in your preferred sessions).
-Please email your request to email@example.com
+You may swap courses with no additional fees up until 10 working days prior to commencement (presuming there is space in your preferred sessions).
+Please email your request to [email protected]

-It's important that you commit to attending all five days of the course - the intensive learning that occurs during these five days cannot be replaced by any other means.
+It's important that you commit to attending all tutorials of the course - the intensive learning that occurs during these tutorials cannot be replaced by any other means.
 However, if you are ill or absolutely unable to attend any part of the course, for any reason, our trainers will work with you to ensure that you have all relevant information and are able to complete all relevant competencies.

-Students will have access to an easy-to-use, purpose-built Student Portal where they can draft and lodge assessments, contact their tutor and explore rich content relating to their studies.
+Students will have access to an easy-to-use, purpose-built Student Portal where they can watch videos, draft and lodge assessments, contact their tutor communicate with other students in their group and explore rich content relating to their studies.

-In most cases your assessor will be the same person you had as your trainer during the face-to-face learning blocks of this course.
+In most cases your assessor will be the same person you had as your tutor during the webinar portions of the course.
 Our trainers' profiles can be found here.

 Extenuating circumstances can be taken into consideration but you must be prepared to stay on track in completing your assessments.
 We will support you in completing the assessments through our online portal, student webinars and tutorials and interviews with subject matter experts from the sector.

 Assessments should be submitted as they are completed.
 Students are expected to complete one assessment per month.
-There is a deadline of 3 mandated units per quarter.
+There is a deadline of three mandated units per quarter.
+The deadlines will be reflected in the student portal.

-Yes, there are 3 mandated units to be completed each quarter.
-All 3 of these units must be submitted at the end of the quarter.
+Yes, there are three mandated units to be completed each quarter.
+All three of these units must be submitted at the end of the quarter at the latest.
 Students should complete one assessment per month.
 You can complete the three assessments per quarter in any order but all three must be completed by the due date.

 Please contact your trainer directly for any questions regarding assessments or course material.
-Your trainer's details will have been provided to you on the first day of your course.
+This can be done via the student portal.
 We will also support you in completing the assessments through our online portal, student webinars and tutorials and interviews with subject matter experts from the sector.

 Submitted material is treated with the utmost care and discretion.
 All responses are treated confidentially and will not be used for any other purpose other than for assessment.